 Eppendorf offers a filter kit (BioSpectrometer reference filter kit) for checking the photometric accuracy and wavelength systematic error.
-The kit contains one blank filter (A0) and three filters (A1, A2 and A3) for checking the photometric accuracy, and 3 filters for checking the wavelength systematic error in the range of 260 nm to 800 nm.
-The filter absorbances are measured in comparison with the A0 blank filter.
-In addition to the information on the accuracy, you also receive information on the precision: From each of the 15 measurements per wavelength, the variation coefficient (CV value) is determined in addition to the average value.
+The kit contains one blank filter A0 and three filters A1, A2 and A3 for checking the photometric accuracy, and 3 filters for checking the wavelength systematic error in the range of 260 nm to 800 nm.
+The filter absorbances are measured in comparison with the blank filter A0.
+In addition to information relative to the accuracy you obtain information on the precision: Apart from the average value, the coefficient of variation (cv value) is calculated on the basis of the 15 measurements per wavelength.

-For measuring, first insert the blank filter (for the blank measurement) and then the test filters like cuvettes into the cuvette shaft.
-The absorbance values measured for the test filters are compared with the permitted range of values.
+For the measurement, place the blank filter (for blank measurement) and sample filters into the cuvette shaft, using the same procedure as with cuvettes.
+The absorbance values measured for the test filters will be compared to the permitted range of values.
 For the individual filters, the limit values for the permitted area are printed in a table in the lid of the filter box.

-If you would like to document the values, you can print or export the values after measurement.
-A maximum of 12 checks will be stored.
-Once the memory is full, the values of the oldest check are overwritten.
+You can print or export values after a measurement for documentation purposes.
+A maximum of 12 measurements can be saved.
+The values of the oldest measurement are overwritted when the memory is full.